Ladhi-Kahlon/555IntermediateModernWeb/Labs/Ch03-HTML5/basics/README.md

 1. Right-click on the result link to open the site in a new window.

 1. While viewing the MDN website, right click in displayed browser window and choose `View Source`.
-Scroll or use control-F to find the meta description - you should see the same text as what was displayed in the search results.
+Scroll or use control-F to find the meta element which has the description - you should see the same text as what was displayed in the search results.

 1. Mark your work as complete and help others.
 We retain more by helping others!